frekeB/flight-search-API/README.md

 # Flight search api

-The Flight Search API is a Node.js application built with Express that allows users to search for flight information based on specific parameters using a third-party flight search API provider(Rapid Api).
+The Flight Search API is a Node.js application built with Express that allows users to search for flight information based on specific parameters using a third-party flight search API provider(Flight Radar from Rapid Api).
 It validates input parameters, fetches flight data, and returns relevant information to the user.

 ## Getting Started